GerryDoesStuff/SpectroProtz/spectro_app/debugCheckList.md

 8) Blank & baseline

- Blank mapping by manifest; if absent, nearest-in-time within window; pathlength mismatch warns.
+ Blank mapping by manifest when the opt-in feature is enabled; otherwise nearest-in-time within window; pathlength mismatch warns.

  After blank subtraction: negative A allowed but flagged; values preserved.